-Additionally, we encourage our youth to become active and engaged members of the community, whether that means teaching Sunday School, participating in outreach or assisting with Sunday morning worship as acolytes, readers, intercessors and ushers.
+Additionally, we encourage our youth to become active and engaged members of the community, whether that means teaching Sunday School, participating in outreach or assisting with Sunday morning worship as acolytes, readers, intercessors, and ushers.

 Youth Group is open to any youth in grades 5-12.

 Several service projects

-• Outings to the Zoo, OMSI, bowling, etc.
+Outings to the Zoo, OMSI, bowling, etc.

 Annual overnight with movies, games and fun

-If you have any questions please feel free to ask Mother Pippa or call the parish office.
-We hope you will join us!
+If you have any questions please feel free contact the parish office.

 Past Mission Trips include:

 In 2014 the youth again went on the Diocesan Mission Trip, this time to Astoria.
 There they engaged in environmentally focused work, such as cleaning up the beach, clearing out the invasive Scotch Broom, and working in a National Park.
 They also learned more about creation and our role as creation’s stewards.